Christopher Nolan's new movie Oppenheimer is shrouded in secrecy, which only makes us all the more eager to see it.

 2. Memento (2000)

-Nolan scored a critical hit with this audacious backwards-forwards thriller, starring Guy Pearce as a vengeful loner suffering from short-term memory loss.
+Nolan scored a critical hit with this audacious backward-forwards thriller, starring Guy Pearce as a vengeful loner suffering from short-term memory loss.

 3. Insomnia (2002)